bblais/bblais.github.io-src/content/articles/science/Energy Balance Revisited.md

 ![[Energy Balance2.drawio.svg]]

-The energy balance equations have for $n$ such layers is,
+The energy balance equations for $n$ such layers is,

 $$
 \begin{aligned}